- Definitions

 The unavailability of medicines is not a purely an issue in Belgium; it is also a Europe-wide issue, and even a global issue.
 For this reason, systematic consultation and information exchange takes place at European level to find common solutions.

-Commercialisation may be interrupted or discontinued as a result of:
+Commercialisation may be discontinued as a result of:

 Reports of unavailability are made for each presentation: dose, route of administration, pharmaceutical form and pack size.
 Unavailability does not always affect the entire product range of a medicine.